sreno77/coffee-empire/README.md

 │   ├── machine_big.png
 │   └── shop_big.png
 ```

+## Save/Load
+- The game automatically saves your progress to `coffee_empire_save.json` when you close the app.
+- Your progress is restored when you reopen the app.

 ## Credits
 - All code and graphics are for demonstration and educational purposes.